 Conferences and travelling: the glamorous and not so glamorous truth In her 2nd Vlog, Abbie talks about the amazing opportunities that international conferences can offer, but also discusses the downside of jetlag, time away from research and the impact overall of long haul travel.
 “It’s all about the balance,” she…>

 When I embarked on my PhD journey I was certainly unaware of what was ahead: the precision of academic writing; the solitary process; the importance of the supervision team…

 Being a PhD graduate can certainly broaden your employment prospects but undertaking one is a huge commitment with big investments in terms of time, effort and money required.
-These need to be considered alongside the possible returns in terms of career prospects.
-This article will outline the variety of options that are on offer for a PhD graduate.

 First off let’s just say you probably won’t get a permanent role as a lecturer or academic researcher after your PhD.
 It’s not to put you off, but the numbers just don’t add up.
 There is a structural imbalance between number of PhDs and full-time academic positions.
 Given that doing…>